 TDC Secretary.
 Mike’s background spans planning, development, design, and construction in both the public and private sector.
 He has been with TDC since moving to Toledo in 2016.

 Eugene retired as the Deputy Director of the Toledo-Lucas County Plan Commission in 2004 with 37 years of planning experience.
 He joined TDC in 2005 and is an AICP member.

-Jennifer is the VP of Construction and Planning at the Toledo Zoo.
+TDC Vice Chair.
+Jennifer is the Vice President of Construction and Planning at the Toledo Zoo.
 She received her Master of Architecture from Miami University.

 Bob Seyfang founded TDC in 2001 after retiring from an architectural firm he began in 1971.
 He has been a licensed architect in Toledo for 55 years.

-Elizabeth Ellis is Studio Manager at the Toledo Design Collective.
+Elizabeth Ellis is the Studio Director at the Toledo Design Collective.